Piscataqua River Bridge

-The Piscataqua River Bridge is a through arch bridge that crosses the Piscataqua River, connecting Portsmouth, New Hampshire with Kittery, Maine.
+The Piscataqua River Bridge is a through arch bridge that crosses the Piscataqua River, connecting Portsmouth, New Hampshire with Kittery, Maine, United States.
 Carrying six lanes of Interstate 95, the bridge is the third modern span and first fixed crossing of the Piscataqua between Portsmouth and Kittery.
 The two other spans, the Memorial Bridge and the Sarah Mildred Long Bridge, are both lift bridges, built to accommodate ship traffic along the Piscataqua.
 The high arch design of the Piscataqua River Bridge eliminates the need for a movable roadway.

 History

-The development of the Interstate Highway System required new roadbeds to be constructed and existing ones to be absorbed into the network.
-In New Hampshire, Interstate 95 was routed along the New Hampshire Turnpike, which had opened to traffic in 1950, and paralleled U.S. Route 1 through New Hampshire's Seacoast region from the Massachusetts border to the Turnpike's end at the Portsmouth Traffic Circle.
+The development of the Interstate Highway System required new roads to be constructed and existing ones to be absorbed into the network.
+In New Hampshire, Interstate 95 (I-95) was routed along the New Hampshire Turnpike, which had opened to traffic in 1950, and paralleled U.S. Route 1 through New Hampshire's Seacoast region from the Massachusetts border to the Turnpike's end at the Portsmouth Traffic Circle.
 A gap remained between the traffic circle and the beginning of the Maine Turnpike on the other side of the Piscataqua River, filled by the US-1 Bypass.
 It crossed the river using the two-lane Sarah Mildred Long lift bridge, which was far from meeting Interstate Highway standards for four-lane highways and fixed spans.

 The decision was made to extend I-95 north from the New Hampshire Turnpike at Portsmouth and south from the Maine Turnpike in Kittery, and join the roads with a high-speed fixed span over the Piscataqua.
+A drawing of the proposed bridge was published in area newspapers as early as June 1967.

 Work on the bridge began in 1968 and was completed in 1971, with the I-95 extension to it in Maine completed the following year.
+The bridge was officially opened on November 1, 1972, in a ceremony attended by the Governor of New Hampshire, Walter R. Peterson Jr., and the Governor of Maine, Kenneth M. Curtis.

+The bridge's steel construction received an award of merit in 1973 from the American Institute of Steel Construction, and in 1974 was the winning entry a contest by the United States Department of Transportation as the country's outstanding bridge.

+The bridge was repainted in the early 2000s.